verapi03/users-manager/README.md

 # users-manager
 Functional basic user management system with sign-up, sign-in, facebook login and user management.

 The app uses the MVC architectural pattern developed entirely in CakePHP 2.8.
-This readme file walks you through three main sections, general structure of the project, the facebook login functionality and final notes about the Admin CRUD module.
+This readme file walks you through two main sections, general structure of the project and the facebook login functionality.

 General Structure of the Project: